 - Make it about what the characters are feeling emotionally, rather than just focusing on the physical

 - Let your characters be vulnerable

 J Wilder Bill: Your stories have an exhilarating effect.
 As an author, do you set out with an objective to alter the reader’s outlook?

 Suzanne Jefferies: To be honest, most of my stories are about me trying to deal with my own demons.
 If it works for me, it might – hopefully- work for someone else too.

 J Wilder Bill: How can a writer guide the reader to finish the story with the feeling she too had an experience with a lasting impression?

 Suzanne Jefferies: Make sure the emotional impact and payoff is high.
 The higher the stakes and the harder the challenges or obstacles, the more rewarding when the HEA happens.
 We like true love to be hard won (in our fiction, not so much in real life).

 J Wilder Bill: Your PR background is evident by your engaging social media marketing, the awards you’ve won, and the publishers you’ve attracted.
 Do you have a key ingredient for developing a positive online image that sparks the interest of agents, publishers, and readers?
 Is it the same for each?

 Suzanne Jefferies: Funnily enough, I’ve never linked my PR with my marketing, but I guess that it would have an impact!
 I’ve been clear about what my work’s about, and have tried to align my writing with that.
 I write about what I love – family, writing, running and the great outdoors- which makes it way easier to stay aligned with positive content.

 Love to know her better?
-You can learn more about Suzanne Jefferies here at her website.
+You can learn more about Suzanne Jefferies here.